The Terracotta Warriors are one of the most well known tourist destinations in all of China — do you know what to see while you're there?

 There are five styles of lifesize warriors.
 These include the Archer, General, Civil Officer, Ordinary Soldier, and Emperor.These warriors are a depiction of Qins army.
 Each varies in height, weight, and they have different hairstyles and facial features.
 Along with the warriors; weapons, clay horses, and chariots have been excavated.

 Getting to the warriors for our ILP volunteers is a very simple and cheap task.
-From the East Square of the Xi'an Railway Station; For around $1USD, take tourist bus No. 5 (306) and get off at "Bing Ma Yong" (or Terracotta Warriors) Station.
+From the East Square of the Xi'an Railway Station just take a bus.
+For around $1USD, take tourist bus No. 5 (306) and get off at "Bing Ma Yong" (or Terracotta Warriors) Station.

 OR, from the gate of Tang Paradise you can take bus 307 for the same price and get off at the same "Bing Ma Yong" station.